Skip to main content

 Jigger ride along our line at Maymorn

 Jigger ride recorded at the fourth of our regular train operating days at Maymorn, Upper Hutt.
-We now operate train rides on the second Sunday of each month from 10am - 4pm.

 Train running day 12 January